JeredHightower/NLPClassWork/README.md

 In this assignment I explore different machine learning models to classify twitter post sentiments related to Apple.

 You can find my document [here](<Assignment 6/TextClassification.ipynb - Colaboratory.pdf>)

+## Portfolio Assignment 7: ACL Paper
+In this assignment I explore a paper discussing the creation of a spoiler classifier and generator for social media.
+Very interesting topic to help the social media ecosystem.

+You can find my document [here](<Assignment 7/ACL.docx>)

+## Portfolio Assignment: Chatbot
+In this assignment I create a chatbot that discusses hollow knight lore using a corpus from the hollow knight lore archives.

+You can find bot [here](<Chatbot>)